 So...
 What I actually want is to be doing is writing and publishing two new books.
 Here are their beautiful (to me) covers.
 I like to make mockups while the books are in process because it makes them seem more real.

 I have to make changes on the stepmom book, but that means I'd have to start over.

 And I don't like the font on the novel, but as a quick example of much time I've spent on the font, take a look at this ugly mashup.
-Let's call that about 10-15 hours of "progress."
+Let's call this about 10-15 hours of "progress."
+Ha.

 Messing with fonts is endlessly thrilling to me (seriously) and time-consuming.
-But since I'm not done with the books themselves, fussing with the font is kind of like buying all kinds of "skinny" clothes before I've lost any weight.
+But since I'm not done with the books themselves, fussing with the font is kind of ridiculous.

 So, using my own 3-step process to untangle my lack of writing progress, here's a peek under the hood.

 I've hardly done any writing on those two books in weeks.

 Yes, I helped my mother-in-law and stepdaughter move last week and it was a lot of work, even with help from movers.
 I also had a 4-day migraine that ebbed and flowed and kept me mostly in bed.

 My beloved dog, Maya, has cancer and I'm stressing about when I should put her down.